DGolubets/js-module-loader/README.md

 AMD and CommonJs loader for JVM

 # Status
+0.1-SNAPSHOT

-AMD: works, but requires more testing and a bit more features (shim config, plugins)
+AMD: works, but requires more testing.

-CommonJs: not here yet, but will have the same interface
+CommonJs: works, but requires more testing.

 I plan to test it for Java compatibility later and will make a Java compartible wrapper if needed.

-# Usage
+# AMD
-Loader is created as follows
+AMD Loader is created as follows
 ```
-val engineManager = new ScriptEngineManager(null)
-val engine = engineManager.getEngineByName("nashorn")
-val loader = AMDScriptLoader(engine, FileModuleReader("src/javascript/amd"))
+val loader = AMDScriptLoader(FileModuleReader("src/javascript/amd"))
 ```
 then it can be used in Scala
 ```